liamcruz32/cardgames/goathead.md

 Added up, this is 120 pts available in the deck (30 points per suit).
 The goal of any round is to win at least 61 points in tricks--either alone or cumulatively with a partner.

 ## Bid
-The bidding starts with the player to the dealer's left, and is a selection between various contracts in which a player claims they can take the majority of trick points over the course of 6 tricks with or without a partner.
+The bidding starts with the player to the dealer's left, and is a selection between various contracts in which a player claims they can take the majority of trick points over the course of 6 tricks.

 After a player proposes a contract, the following players must bid a higher contract or pass.
 If a player has fewer game points than the current bid leader, they may steal the bid for themselves by saying "I steal".
 You may not steal if your game points are equal to the current bid winner.
 The player who bids the highest contract becomes the declarer.

+After the contract is declared, the declarer may choose to add the kitty to their hand.
+If they do, they then choose two cards to add back to the kitty.
+The points in the kitty count towards the declarer's trick-point total at the end of the round.
+After exchanging cards, the declarer may stick to their bid contract, or choose another higher ranking contract.

 ## Play
 In each contract, the player to the left of the dealer leads to the first trick, regardless of who made the contract.
 Players in turn must follow suit if able, otherwise they may play any card.
 There is no obligation to trump, or to lead the trick.